Pioneertown Mountains Preserve: History

 A lightning-sparked blaze in July 2006, the Sawtooth Complex Fire, burned most of the preserve’s vegetation and altered its plant communities.
 Restoration and trail repairs continued for several years.
 In July 2015, the Lake Fire burned through the preserve’s western section, closing the upper portion of the Pipes Canyon Trail beyond the Olsen Ruins.
-In 2017, according to The Wildlands Conservancy, a severe flash flood in Pipes Canyon destroyed the upper section of the Pipes Canyon Trail beyond the Olsen Ruins and deposited debris several feet deep on the access road.
-The upper route has not been rebuilt and no longer appears on current trail maps.
-In August 2023, flooding from Hurricane Hilary again damaged portions of the trail system, closing several routes for an extended period.

-The preserve is one of several large desert properties managed by The Wildlands Conservancy that adjoin public lands within and around the Sand to Snow National Monument.
+In August 2023, flooding from Hurricane Hilary damaged portions of the trail system, closing several routes for an extended period.

 Conservation

 Pioneertown Mountains Preserve contributes to a network of protected lands that link the Mojave Desert with the San Bernardino Mountains.
 It lies within a regional wildlife linkage identified in the South Coast Missing Linkages plan, which recognized Pipes Canyon and adjacent drainages as key corridors for species movement between Joshua Tree National Park and the San Gorgonio Wilderness.
-The preserve forms part of The Wildlands Conservancy’s system of desert properties—including the nearby Big Morongo Canyon Preserve, Mission Creek Preserve, and Whitewater Preserve—that together maintain continuous open space across the Sand to Snow region.
+The preserve is part of a broader group of protected lands in the Sand to Snow region, including nearby Mission Creek Preserve and Whitewater Preserve.

 Much of the preserve’s management has focused on ecological recovery from major disturbance events.
 The 2006 Sawtooth Complex Fire burned most of its vegetation, followed by flooding and erosion that further reshaped canyon habitats, most recently after Hurricane Hilary in 2023.
 The Wildlands Conservancy has emphasized natural regeneration of native plant communities, control of invasive grasses, and stabilization of damaged slopes.
-The organization has also taken part in broader conservation policy efforts, joining opposition to the proposed Green Path North power-transmission project in 2007 and later seeking restoration funds after a 2020 utility-related disturbance along Pipes Canyon Road.
+The proposed Green Path North transmission project, which would have crossed through the preserve, was withdrawn in 2010.
+Restoration funds were sought after a 2020 utility-related disturbance along Pipes Canyon Road.
 In 2024, a Los Angeles Times feature on Joshua tree conservation identified Pioneertown Mountains Preserve as a site included in climate-refugium restoration efforts for the species.